 It’s tiny so that you can fit it inside the most compact of pedalboards, and it has an LED to tell you which of the modes you are using.

 As it’s active, it will work equally well with instruments using active pickups, and it can be powered using a 9V DC adapter.
-The wah feature gives you classic ‘Cry Baby’ sounds so that it will suit any Hendrix fans out there, or those who are just starting to experiment with different creative sounds on their guitar.
+The wah feature gives you classic ‘Cry Baby’ sounds to suit any Hendrix fans out there, or those who are just starting to experiment with different creative sounds on their guitar.

 What we like: